-Why a mysterious black briefcase follows the US president everywhere
+Why a mysterious black briefcase follows the US President everywhere

-The so-called nuclear “Football” is a black leather briefcase that contains top-secret items capable of allowing the US president to authorise a nuclear attack while away from fixed command centres such as the Situation Room in the White House.
+The so-called nuclear “Football”is a black leather briefcase comprised of top-secret items capable of allowing the US President to authorise a nuclear attack while away from fixed command centres such as the Situation Room in the White House.

 Officially referred to as the “president’s emergency satchel,” the unsophisticated-looking portable Football is hand-carried by one of five military aides and is always within reach of the commander in chief, just in case.

-- a 75-page black book of retaliatory nuclear-strike options printed in black and red ink
+- A 75-paged Black Book of retaliatory nuclear strike options printed in black and red ink

-Sometimes an antenna can be seen poking out of the briefcase, which suggests that there may be communications equipment inside.
+Furthermore, sometimes an antenna can be seen poking out of the briefcase — suggesting that their may be communications equipment also inside.

-The nickname Football comes from “Dropkick,” a code name given to a secret nuclear-war plan, according to former US Secretary of Defence Robert McNamara.
-Initiating a Dropkick would require one of these Footballs, Smithsonian Magazineexplains.
+The nickname Football stems from “Dropkick,” a code name given to a secret nuclear war plan, according to former Secretary of Defence Robert McNamara.
+Initiating a Dropkick would require one of these Footballs, the Smithsonian Magazine explains.

-The military aides selected to carry the briefcase are trained to administer the president for a nuclear attack in minutes.
+The military aides selected to carry the briefcase are trained to administer the president for a nuclear attack within minutes.

+“You’re always kind of on edge,” recalls then-Air Force major Robert Patterson, who toted the Football for President Bill Clinton.

 The ubiquitous Football is always in the same aeroplane, helicopter, car, and elevator alongside the president.
 When the president is at home, the Football is stored in a secure location inside the White House, the AP reports.

-Fifty-three years later, the regularly updated Football represents the incredible military might and tremendous responsibility that follows the president everywhere.
+Fifty three years later, the regularly-updated Football represents the incredible military might and tremendous responsibility that follows the President’s everywhere.

-NOW WATCH: The number of times Obama has had to respond to mass shootings during his presidency is staggering
+NOW WATCH: The Taiwan Navy Just Unveiled A Stealth Missile Warship Dubbed The ‘Carrier-Killer’

 Business Insider Emails & Alerts